T-90 Transmission illustration shown for reference only - click here to shop for these parts by interactive diagram

-Looking for T-90 Transmission parts?
+Looking for T-90 Transmission parts for your vintage Willys or Jeep?
 Search T-90 Transmission by Category or by Diagram

 The following repair procedures given in Par.
 K-6 through K-9 for the standard 3-speed transmission apply in general to all models listed.
 Minor differences between models that affect the procedure are noted.
 Procedure for the optional 4-speed transmission begins with Par.
 K-11.
 Removal is as follows: